 Southern California is my home and heart.
 I can be anywhere within a couple hours’ drive — from alpine mountains to barren deserts, rolling sand dunes to barreling ocean waves.
 Living here means I can literally snowboard and surf in the same day!
 Spoiled, I tell ya.

 I’m a mug (mama pug) to two of the most feisty, expressive, capricious, kissable, squishy-faced, lap-demanding little monsters.
-They snort and snore like a freight train but ohhh, I love ‘em.
+They snort and snore like a freight train but ohhh, I love ’em.
 They are also the most adventurous pugs you will ever meet.
 Hiking the Grand Canyon?
 Off-roading at Pismo?
 Been there, done that.
+But they’re a breed after my own heart, and love the beach as much as I do.

 (Above: Pismo Beach, California.
 Below: Holcomb Valley Pinnacles, California.)